-With the introduction of innovative MEMS technology, USound is reinventing the audio industry and is setting new standards in term of audio experience and low power consumption.
-We believe that our products will increase the effectiveness of our customer‘s products and maximise the degree of freedom of the end users.
+With the introduction of innovative MEMS technology, USound is reinventing the audio industry and is setting new standards in terms of audio experience and low power consumption.
+We believe that our products will increase the effectiveness of our customers' products and maximise the degree of freedom of the end users.
 After all, the life soundtrack of each person should have a unique acoustic fingerprint.

 We aim to reach market leadership of advanced acoustic solutions in mobile communications and consumer electronics by developing revolutionary system solutions that augment and enhance the sound experience and create new ways to interact with sound.
 Interested in working for us?
 Check out our careers section.

 In German, there is a saying that’s called “von der Muse geküsst” – kissed by the muse.
 It refers to a state of inspiration that lets you accomplish creative tasks with ease thanks to the muse, the mythological, goddess-like being, that supports artists.

 The muses as patrons of artisanry have had a long history, originating in ancient Greece.
 Yet we still think of them today when we talk about inspiration, creativity and artistic expression.

 We at USound also work with the modernised muse as one of our key elements.
 The idea arose when we were inspired to develop the silicon MEMS-based technology that is now implemented in our products and reference designs.
 The muse kissed us when everyone said: “bringing MEMS technology in loudspeakers to the market is not possible” We decided to develop MEMS loudspeakers anyway – and succeeded.